DannyGramowski/Bunch-A-Bets/README.md

 # Tournament Rules

 Howdy Partner!
-Welcome to the **Quick Draw Circuit**.
+Welcome to the **Duel of the Deuces**.
 Contestants will submit bots of their own creation to play Texas Hold'em Poker against other submitted bots.
 This document details the tournament structure, submission instructions, tournament rules, and the API for designing, connecting, and running your bot.
 The tournament will be held on **Friday, 1/23/26**, and for those who are in Rochester we will host all participants for a party at **115 Westmoreland Drive** (rides provided).
 If you are unable to be there in person (loser), the event will also be available through a Youtube Live.

 The spirit of this friendly competition is to write your own algorithm for playing poker.
 We ask that you play to all the rules listed below, and don’t try to find loopholes or ways to get around the stated rules just to make the best bot.
 Remember to have fun!